Dino-Muratovic/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+ANSWER: My understanding is that responsive design is fluid based (talking percentages) and scales or flows nicer as you resize the screen.
+Adaptive includes more of a fixed layout and kind of snaps in the place when you reach a certain breakpoint.

 2. Describe what it means to be mobile first vs desktop first.

+ANSWER:Mobile first means that you are required to build a mobile version of your web page first and scale it up to larger screens after we use --min-width media query for mobile first
+   Desktop first is the other way around and you scale it down to smaller devices such as tablet and mobile - we use max-width media query to scale down

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+ANSWER: 62.5% also known as magic number represents a pre set font-size of your HTML page.
+It represents 10px (most default browsers are 16px) so that calculating your font size based on the rooth (HTML - 62.5%) is a lot easier.
+For an example font-size:2rem; -- is as same as 20px for as long as the rooth size is 62.5% which is 10px;

 4. How would you describe preprocessing to someone new to CSS?

+ANSWER: I would describe preprocessing as a must have tool (now that I know it) and as way cleaner way to style your CSS.
+  It allows us to write less code and achieve the same result.
+It also allows us to reuse the code and follow DRY concepts.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+ANSWER:My favourite concept in preprocessing is a clean separation of files for every piece of your webpage.
+With @import you get to style and work on individual files and saves time from frustrating scrolling up and down in a single styling page.
+I didn't have any concepts so far giving me any trouble.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.